pactflow/docs.pactflow.io/website/docs/docs/workshops/bi-directional/step10.md

 ## Further material

-You may be interested in one of our longer form [workshops](https://docs.pact.io/implementation_guides/workshops), or getting deeper into [CI/CD](https://docs.pactflow.io/docs/workshops/ci-cd/) with Pact.
+You may be interested in a dive into our [CI/CD](https://docs.pactflow.io/docs/workshops/ci-cd/) workshop with Pact and the consumer driven contract testing approach